-If you’re a pumping mom, there’s a solid chance you’ve cried over spilt milk.
-Pumping is hard work, so seeing a drop of your liquid gold go to waste can be pretty devastating—especially when you throw new-mom hormones into the mix.
-To prevent spilling any expressed milk (and tears), it’s essential to store pumped breast milk correctly.
-That’s where breast milk bags come in, and just like with most baby products, there’s an abundance of choices.
+If you’re a pumping mom, there’s a good chance you’ve cried over spilt milk.
+Pumping is hard work, so seeing even a drop of your liquid gold go to waste can be pretty devastating—especially when you throw those big new-mom hormones into the mix.
+To prevent spills (whether of milk or tears), it’s essential to store pumped breast milk correctly.
+That’s where breast milk bags come in, and just like with most baby products, there’s an abundance of options to choose from.
 To save you the trial, error and potential breakdowns, we’ve rounded up the best breast milk storage bags out there.

-In terms of cost and space, breast milk storage bags are the most economical way to store your stash of breast milk.
-Made of sturdy, food-grade, BPA-free plastic, breast milk bags are specifically designed to keep your milk safe, organized and sanitary, no matter where it’s stored.
-(According to the CDC, freshly expressed breast milk can be kept on the counter for four hours, in the refrigerator for four days and in the freezer for up to 12 months.)
-A quality storage bag will also prevent leaks or bursts, lay flat for storage, stand on its own for pours and provide ample space for measurements and labeling.
+According to the CDC, freshly expressed breast milk can only be kept on the counter for four hours.
+If it’s going to be kept any longer, it needs to be stored in the refrigerator (for up to four days) or the freezer (for up to 12 months, although six months is best).
+In terms of cost and space, breast milk storage bags are the most efficient way to store your stash of breast milk.
+Made of sturdy, food-grade, BPA-free plastic, breast milk bags are specifically designed to keep your milk safe, organized and sanitary, no matter where it’s kept.
+The best breast milk storage bags will also prevent leaks or bursts, lay flat for storage, stand on their own for pours and provide ample space for measurements and labeling.

 Tempted to use plastic baggies or disposable bottle liners instead?
 Don’t.
 Not only does the CDC advise against it, but neither are designed to hold breast milk—meaning the chances of spills, leaks or contamination are high.